 So consider the following when thinking about labour and birth:

 Choose a health care provider that’s right for you

 A midwife will work with you if you have a low risk pregnancy while focusing on your goal to delivery vaginally.
-Midwives will attend your birth at home or in the hospital and continue to provide support and home visits to you and your newborn baby for 6 weeks after your birth.
+Midwives will attend your birth at home, in the hospital, or at a birthing centre and continue to provide support and home visits to you and your newborn baby for 6 weeks after your birth.

 An obstetrician is a specialized doctor who can deliver a baby vaginally or by caesarean section.
 Obstetricians work amongst a roster of doctors who are on-call in the hospital.
 While they may see you during the duration of your pregnancy, they may not attend the birth of your baby.
 However, if you are having a planned caesarean your doctor will perform the procedure.

 Though less common, nurse practitioners and family doctors can also provide prenatal care for low risk pregnancies.

 Find an obstetrician, family doctor or nurse practitioner near you.

 Make the choice that is right for you.